 Alternative Option: If you’d rather make the game a little simpler and less time consuming, you can just start everyone with a gift at the beginning of the game.
 Play music and have everyone pass their gifts around until the music stops.
 When the music stops everyone opens their gift and goes home with that gift.
 Or you can do two rounds and have half the people unwrap their gifts and half not.
 Then after the second round have the other half unwrap and everyone go home with whatever they ended up with.

-Bonus Game: Pick A Gift, Any Gift
+Unique Gift Exchange Idea: Pick A Gift, Any Gift